Buying real estate in Congo-Brazzaville?

 Everything you need to know before buying real estate is included in our The Republic of the Congo Property Pack

-Buying property in The Republic of the Congo as a US citizen is legally possible, but the process requires careful attention to title documentation and local procedures.
+Buying residential property in The Republic of the Congo as a US citizen is legally possible, but the process comes with real challenges around title verification, transfer taxes, and limited mortgage options that most guides do not spell out clearly enough.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in The Republic of the Congo.